 A study published in 2017 divided female volunteers into two groups based on their activity levels: active and sedentary.
 The definition for sedentary activity was that of the World Health Organization, which is less than 30 minutes of activity three times a week.
 At least three hours of exercise weekly was considered necessary to be classified as active.

-When gut bacteria was analyzed, there was an inverse relationship between sedentary activity and microbial “richness.”
+When gut bacteria were analyzed, there was an inverse relationship between sedentary activity and microbial “richness.”
 This means that people who displayed the most sedentary habits were more likely to have fewer identified species of helpful bacteria in their gut.

 Simple ways to stay active: